Psyche-mia/actionet/README.md

 - The **first list** shows the **task** and the **floor plan**
 - The **second list** shows the **actions taken to complete the task**

-The '_./dataset/resources/task_descriptions_' folder contains the **task descriptions of the tasks for each collection instance**.
+The '_./dataset/resources/task_descriptions_' folder contains the **descriptions of the tasks for each collection instance**.

 The '_./dataset/resources/user_tasks_' folder contains the **collection instances and tasks that each user is in charge of**.